mattTea/Portfolio/goals_and_evidence/1_make_anything/3_debug_anything.md

 #### Paul Martin - cohort pair partner

-- _You conduct very methodical debugging to read irb errors (when running manual feature tests) to investigate feature file code to see what is actually happening_ (Boris Bikes challenge)
+- You conduct very methodical debugging to read irb errors (when running manual feature tests) to investigate feature file code to see what is actually happening.
+(Boris Bikes challenge)

 #### Alex Chen - cohort pair partner

-- _Methodical approach when we had problems and things didn't work as expected.
-You took things step by step to work through it, and focused only on the next step to be able to move forward_ (Battle challenge)
+- Methodical approach when we had problems and things didn't work as expected.
+You took things step by step to work through it, and focused only on the next step to be able to move forward.
+(Battle challenge)

 ------

 ### Active projects

 ------